reinermartin/reinermartin.github.io/foliations.md

-# Paper ‘Non-uniquely ergodic foliations of thin&nbsp;type’
+# Paper ‘Non-uniquely ergodic foliations of thin type’

 A part of my Ph.D. thesis has been published via the following paper.